 See the Advanced Markets (UK) Limited Execution Venues and Quality report

-Please be aware that the off-exchange trading of Foreign Exchange, CFDs, Metals & Energies carries a significant degree of risk and may not be suitable for many investors.
+RISK WARNING: Please be aware that leveraged off-exchange trading of Foreign Exchange (FX) and Contracts for Differences (CFDs) carries a significant degree of risk and may not be suitable for many investors.
 Please ensure you fully understand the risks involved and carefully consider your financial situation and trading experience before trading, and seek independent advice if necessary.

 In order to open an account with Advanced Markets (UK) Ltd, the prospective client may qualify as a ‘Professional client’ or as an ‘Eligible Counterparty,’ as defined by Section 3.5 and 3.6 of the UK’s Financial Conduct Authority’s (FCA) Conduct of Business Sourcebook, respectively.
 Clients will be required to represent that they are acting for their own account and shall at all times qualify notwithstanding any subsequent determination to the contrary as a “Professional” or “Eligible Counterparty” client, the prospective client is required to supply the appropriate proofs.
 For more information regarding the qualification standards, please contact us.”